elastic/elastic-otel-python/docs/migrate-from-apm.md

 # Get started

-This guide will highlight the major differences between Elastic APM Python Agent and the Elastic Distribution of OpenTelemetry Python (EDOT Python).
+This guide will highlight the major differences between the [Elastic APM Python agent](https://www.elastic.co/guide/en/apm/agent/python/current/getting-started.html) and the Elastic Distribution of OpenTelemetry Python (EDOT Python).
 For step-by-step instructions on setting up EDOT Python refer to the [Get started guide](./get-started.md).

 ## We are a distribution